Yuumi Kawai: Career

 In 2019, Kawai made her acting debut in the short film Yodominaku, Yamanai.
-In 2022, she was given the Best Newcomer award at the 43rd Yokohama Film Festival for her roles in A Balance and It’s a Summer Film.
+In 2022, she was given the Best Newcomer award at the 43rd Yokohama Film Festival for her roles in A Balance and It's a Summer Film.
+She continued her success by winning Best Supporting Actress at the 44th Yokohama Film Festival for her roles in various other films, including Plan 75, which earned her a nomination of Best Supporting Actress at the 16th Asian Film Awards.